cybermaggedon/gnucash-uk-vat/README.md

 account file contains some transactions dated in the 1Q17 quarter which match the test data in HMRC's Sandbox.
 There are also some transactions in 2020 which match the obligations in the `dummy-vat-service` data.

+# Licences, Compliance, etc.

+## Privacy

+`gnucash-uk-vat` is hosted by you.
+It runs on your computer, accesses information from your accounts, and forwards data using the HMRC APIs.
+Everything is within your control.
+No other network systems are used, and no information is transmitted to other parties.

+Additional data (configuration and credentials) is stored on your filesystem under your control and you should manage the credential files as you would any password or other secret.

 ## Licence